Juvenile Arthritis: A Teacher's Guide

 This guide will help teachers understand juvenile arthritis and its treatments; how it affects students physically, socially and emotionally; define students’ educational rights; and provide insights for how teachers can help optimize the success of their students with JA.

-To download this FREE e-book from the trusted experts at the Arthritis Foundation, sign up for updates from our community below.
+To download this FREE e-book from the trusted experts at the Arthritis Foundation, click on the image below.